 Visual: We welcome submissions from painters, illustrators, photographers, videographers, and other artists.
 In our print issues, we only feature film photography (including Polaroid).
 Please include the URL of your portfolio or website if you have one, so we can link to you.

-Call for reviewers: We're currently seeking application from writers interested in reviewing literature, visual arts, and performance for the website.
+Call for reviewers: We're currently seeking applications from writers interested in writing about music, fashion, photography, profiles, and current events for the website.
 Successful applicants will be assigned reviews according to the writer's individual interests and as the editors see fit.
 This is a volunteer position.

 ART & PHOTOGRAPHY SUBMISSIONS